Redrrx/VDSLchk/README.md

 ## Legal ##

-The development of this script was made soley for the purpose of education only.
+The development of this script was made solely for the purpose of education only.